 This is a CRUK-funded, national, multicentre randomised trial to evaluate the role of bevacizumab – a monoclonal antibody targeting vascular endothelial growth factor – as an adjuvant treatment for patients with resected melanoma at high risk of recurrence.
 AVAST-M is co-ordinated from Cambridge and is one of the largest adjuvant melanoma trials conducted to date.

 Between 2007 and 2012, 1,343 patients were recruited and the interim analysis published in 2013 identified a statistically significant improvement in disease-free interval in the bevacizumab arm.
 The final overall survival analysis is expected in 2017.
 Analyses are currently being undertaken on tissue and blood collected from over 700 patients recruited to AVAST-M, to identify potential response biomarkers.
 The trial protocol is available here as a pdf.

-This is a local collaboration involving the Cambridge Cancer Centre and the Wellcome Sanger Institute, investigating response and resistance to molecular targeted treatments using next generation sequencing of tissue and blood samples from patients prior to and on relapse from drug treatment.
-This collaboration is being extended to other sites including Oxford, Norwich, Mount Vernon and Zurich, Switzerland.
+This is a local collaboration involving the CRUK Cambridge Centre, CRUK Cambridge Institute and the Wellcome Sanger Institute, investigating response and resistance to molecular-targeted melanoma therapies using next generation sequencing of tissue, blood and urine samples and metagenomic profiling of gut microbiota of stool samples from patients prior to and on relapse from drug treatment.

 The table below lists the current open trials for skin cancer and melanoma coordinated by the Cambridge Cancer Trials Centre (last updated February 2018).
 If you would like further information about how to take part in any of the clinical trials listed here, please talk to your cancer specialist as patients usually need to be referred by their doctor